OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/token_mechanics.md

 title: ZEP Token Mechanics
 ---

-ZeppelinOS a platform to develop, deploy and operate smart contract projects on Ethereum and every other EVM and eWASM-powered blockchain.
+ZeppelinOS is a platform to develop, deploy and operate smart contract projects on Ethereum and every other EVM and eWASM-powered blockchain.
 Its native token, ZEP, aligns incentives where required to create a healthy ecosystem of secure smart contract projects.
 Here, we present a summary of ZeppelinOS’s token